Jacob Masters: Relationship with Sam Nicholls

 In April 2018, a potential romance between Jacob and paramedic Sam Nicholls (Charlotte Salt) was teased in the show's annual spring trailer.
 A couple of months later, the storyline began with Jacob providing support to Sam, after she endures a "traumatic" incident that occurred during her shift.
 They grow closer when Sam offers to give Blake some boxing lessons.
 Venn told Sarah Ellis of Inside Soap that Jacob sees Sam as someone who is "strong, confident, and very self-assured".
 He likes women who challenge him, and he feels that Sam can do that, plus they have "an unexpected" spark.
 Jacob also appreciates Sam's help with Blake, as he is still getting used to being a father.

 Following a night shift, Sam thanks Jacob for his recent support and invites him to have breakfast with her, where they flirt and Jacob realises that she may have feelings for him.
 Sam challenges Jacob to a boxing match and reckons she will win, which Jacob think is unlikely.
 Venn commented, "He's a bit blasé about things, he sees it as a fun form of courtship!"
 Sam manages to knock Jacob down and they share a kiss, before Jacob falls unconscious.
 Venn joked that it was probably because Jacob's blood pressure was just starting to rise.
 Venn also explained that both Jacob and Sam want their relationship to work, and they enjoy keeping it a secret, but it soon becomes a problem as Blake grows closer to Sam.
 When Sam dies, Jacob "has some emotional moments" as he deals with his grief and comes to terms with her death.
 He also has to support Blake, who developed a crush on her.

 Mother

 Further exploration of the character's background began in September 2018, upon the introduction of his mother Omo Masters, played by Ellen Thomas.
 Sophie Dainty of Digital Spy said Jacob has a "complicated past" and series producer Lucy Raffety commented that mother and son would not have "a happy family reunion".
 Blake meets up with Omo for the day, but when she becomes agitated, Blake is forced to call an ambulance and she is admitted to the ED.
-Jacob is "stunned" to see his mother, as they have been estranged for several years, and he tells Elle that Omo suffers from schizophrenia.
+Jacob is "stunned" to see his mother, as they have been estranged for several years, and he tells Elle that Omo has schizophrenia.
 Omo becomes further distressed when the voices in her head grow louder, and Jacob and Elle soon find her standing in the middle of the ED, having pulled out her cannula.